zchee/neovim-wiki/Development-tips.md

 - `thread apply all bt` may be necessary because Neovim is multi-threaded.
 - `thread apply all bt full` shows richer (full) information.

-### Backtrace (OSX)
+### Backtrace (macOS / OSX)

-If `nvim` crashes on OSX, you can easily see the backtrace in Console.app (under "User Diagnostic Reports").
+If `nvim` crashes on macOS, you can see the backtrace in Console.app (under "User Diagnostic Reports").

     open -a Console

-You may also want to [enable core dumps on OSX](https://developer.apple.com/library/mac/technotes/tn2124/_index.html#//apple_ref/doc/uid/DTS10003391-CH1-SECCOREDUMPS).
+You may also want to [enable core dumps on macOS](https://developer.apple.com/library/mac/technotes/tn2124/_index.html#//apple_ref/doc/uid/DTS10003391-CH1-SECCOREDUMPS).
 The `/cores/` directory must exist and be writable.

 ### Using `gdb` to step through functional tests